Owl-Listener/perceptual-protocols/README.md

 ## Composing as a system

-The five released protocols are not five discrete tools.
+The six released protocols are not six discrete tools.
 They compose into a workflow.

 ```
-            STATIC IDENTITY                    CONDITIONAL LOGIC
+            PROJECT BRIEF                        CONDITIONAL LOGIC
-              mood.md   ──┐                     situation.md
+              mood.md      (intent)                situation.md
-              vocab.md  ──┤                         │
+              vocab.md     (static qualities)         │
+              motion.md    (motion qualities)         │
-                          │                         │
+                                                      │
-                          ├─────► agent reads ◄─────┤
+                          ┌───────► agent reads ◄─────┤
                           │       all of these
                           │           ↓
-                          │     generates work
+                          │     generates the work
                           │           ↓
                           │       critique.md ──► feeds back
                           │                       into mood / vocab /
-                          │                       situation
+                          │                       motion / situation
                           ↓
                    (trace.md reads
                     existing work
-                    in the same format)
+                    into the same formats)
 ```

-Two layers describe what the brand is and how it adapts.
+Three tiers of input describe what the brand is: intent, vocabulary, conditional weighting.
 A generation step turns the brief into output.
 A feedback loop assesses the output and sharpens the brief.
-A parallel analytical channel reads existing work — yours, a competitor's, a piece of inspiration — into the same format.
+A parallel analytical channel reads existing work — yours, a competitor's, a piece of inspiration — into the same formats.

 The point of building it this way is that no protocol has to do all the work.
 Each one is small.
 Together they are sufficient.

+## Static and motion: two vocabularies, one identity

+vocab-protocol and motion-protocol are sibling vocabularies.
+They produce different files (`vocab.md` and `motion.md`) because they describe different perceptual layers — what the product looks like still, and how it moves.
+Both can be present in the same project brief.

+Some products are coherent across both.
+Linear's static identity (precise, restrained, dense) and motion identity (snappy, mechanical, invisible) reinforce each other — the same brand expressed in two registers.
+Other products deliberately contradict themselves between the two layers, and the contradiction is itself a design choice.
+The protocols let you specify either way.

 ---

 ## Roadmap

-**Now (v0.1):** Five working protocols cover the project-level perceptual workflow end to end.
+**Now (v0.1):** Six working protocols cover the project-level perceptual workflow end to end.
 Declare intent (mood).
-Share language (vocab).
+Share language for static qualities (vocab) and motion qualities (motion).
 Weight by context (situation).
 Read existing work (trace).
 Close the loop on output (critique).

-**Next:** Real-world use of the five protocols on actual projects.
-Surfacing the vocabulary gaps that need new terms, the situation patterns that recur across products, and the integration moves that make the family work together.
+**Next:** Real-world use of the six protocols on actual projects.
+Surfacing the vocabulary gaps that need new terms, the situation patterns that recur across products, the motion qualities that the canonical set doesn't cover, and the integration moves that make the family work together.
 Worked examples for each protocol drawn from real (not synthetic) projects.

 **After that:** taste-protocol, a designer-personal cross-project preferences layer that sits above the project-scoped protocols.
 Sequenced for after the project-level protocols have been road-tested.